The author is an amateur radio operator and user of MURS radios.

-There are many of these radios being used by businesses in the U.S., and enforcement of the FCC's rules is becoming increasingly more difficult, but still, you could be risking a huge fine if you're ever caught.
+There are many of these radios being used by businesses in the United States, and enforcement of the FCC's rules is becoming increasingly more difficult, but you could still be risking a huge fine if you're ever caught.
 Business use of GMRS is much more likely to raise eyebrows, especially since the radios can transmit a signal for many miles, which can interfere with other users.

-If long-time users in the community become annoyed, they may report unlicensed use to the FCC.
-Another reason not to use FRS—GMRS radios for business use is that there are nearly 90 million of these radios out there.
+If longtime users in the community become annoyed, they may report unlicensed use to the FCC.
+Another reason not to use GMRS-FRS radios for business use is that there are nearly 90 million of these radios out there.
 This means that interference from other radios is highly likely, even when using privacy codes.

-Finally, another downside of using FRS-GMRS radios for business is that since there are so many users out there potentially listening, the private workings of your business can be widely heard.
+Finally, another downside of using GMRS-FRS radios for business is that since there are so many users out there potentially listening, the private workings of your business can be widely heard.

 MURS: A Radio Service That Fills the Gap